OpenEvalProject/evals/manuscripts/elife-57021/v2/manuscript.md

 ## Introduction

 Elite tennis players are particularly skilled at striking a balance between the speed and the accuracy of their serves.
 If they only focus on placing the ball in a strategic location, they may inadvertently advantage their opponent by not paying close enough attention to the speed of their serve.
 On the other hand, serving the ball with as much speed as possible is not desirable as the ball may fail to clear the net or land in a location that is advantageous to their opponent.
 This relationship, commonly known as the ‘speed-accuracy tradeoff,’ is observed not only for purely motor, but also perceptual and cognitive tasks (e.g., Heitz, 2014; Wickelgren, 1977).
 In laboratory settings, the speed-accuracy tradeoff, quantified by Fitts’ law (Fitts, 1954), is an empirical finding that movements that require greater accuracy tend to be slower than those that do not.
-Fitts’ law relates the width of the target (W), the movement distance (A), and the movement duration (MD):MD=a+blog2(2A/W),where a and b are subject-specific scalar parameters.
-The log2(2A/W) term is known as the ‘index of difficulty’.
+Fitts’ law relates the width of the target (W), the movement distance (A), and the movement duration (MD):

+$$
+MD=a+blog_{2}(2A/W),
+$$

+where a and b are subject-specific scalar parameters.
+The $log_{2}(2A/W)$ term is known as the ‘index of difficulty’.

 A widely held theory, initially proposed by Harris and Wolpert, posits that signal-dependent noise (i.e., ‘motor noise’ present at the neuromuscular junction) that scales with the size of the control signal is a sufficient theory to explain Fitts’ law (Harris and Wolpert, 1998; Lunardini et al., 2015; McCrea and Eng, 2005; Peternel et al., 2017).
 The theory proposes that if motor noise increases with the size of the control signal, then moving rapidly, which requires large control signals, increases the variability in the final movement position.
 Conversely, reaching to a smaller target, with low variability in the final position, requires smaller control signals that consequently produce slower movements.
 Thus, this theory provides an explanation for the speed-accuracy tradeoff.
 In the present work, we show that the speed-accuracy tradeoff, as described by Fitts’ law, emerges even without the presence of motor noise.